dbos-inc/dbos-docs/docs/index.md

 ### Main Features

-Here are some of the core features of the DBOS TypeScript SDK:
+Here are some of the core features of DBOS Transact:

 | Feature                                                                       | Description
 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |